Freiling87/CCU/CCU/README.md

 |Arrow Keys *		|					|Object<br>NPC		|Set direction<br><br>Press again to clear<br><br>Works in Draw or Select mode
 |Middle Mouse *		|					|					|Drag Viewport
 |Letter Keys		|					|Any with Type		|When Type Selector is open, scroll to alphabetical entry starting in key pressed.<br>Press again to cycle through entries under that letter.

+## Item Groups *
+- Know how you can select "Slum NPCs" as a type?
+Why can't we do that with items?
+Game already has most of the rLists made anyway

 ## General *
 - Spawn objects placed regardless of district (vanilla limits to district-appropriate objects)